-Through regular crop production meetings Extension has often observed a common misunderstanding about N fertilizer/N topdress timing and wheat grain production among wheat growers.
+Through regular crop production meetings AgriLife Extension in the Texas High Plains has often observed a common misunderstanding about N fertilizer/N topdress timing and wheat grain production among wheat growers.
 In the Texas High Plains this is more common as one moves from north to south.
-Many producers don't realize the critical timing of top dress N on wheat-and are often not applying topdress N soon enough if they are going to grain-thus they are losing yield potential.
+Many producers don't realize the critical timing of topdress N on wheat-and are often not applying topdress N soon enough if they are going to grain.
+Thus they are losing yield potential.

-Key Definition: "Initial jointing"-This can refer to
+Key Definition: "Initial jointing"-This can refer to: